 There are many soundtracks and songbooks of Chicana singers that are not included within the pages of my book that are still waiting for someone to listen to.
 I believe these soundtracks—stuffed in manila folders, recalled through gossip, and created each time someone sings along with a song that conjures a memory—is what creates a potential power of music and of music scholarship.
 My soundtrack to this book is continually playing and consistently offering me lessons on thinking critically about music, that sometimes not listening, not following the material leads, and instead hearing the sounds around music can offer new meanings for what Chicano borderlands music can imagine.

-Dissonant Divas in Chicana Music: The Limits of La Onda.
+Deborah R. Vargas is author of Dissonant Divas in Chicana Music: The Limits of La Onda.
 She is associate professor of ethnic studies at the University of California, Riverside.

 “With Dissonant Divas, Deborah R. Vargas makes us the gift of a more vibrant and expansive soundscape for hemispheric cultural studies.
 By broadening and interrogating the archive of Mexican and Mexican American popular music, Vargas restores a pantheon of Mejicana recording artists to their place at the center of a musical scene where artists contested the boundaries of gender, sex and nation through innovative performance and subversive self-styling.
 Like the music it so artfully engages, Dissonant Divas is a landmark text, beautifully conceived and written, with much to offer a wide range of audiences.”